 For example, you came across the concepts of earned value management or learned the best way to put a work breakdown structure together.
 All of these allowed you to manage your teams, projects, and results with a great deal of confidence.

 Are you looking for project management resources to help you on your path to project management certification?
-ProjectManager.com offers a wealth of knowledge for you to access for FREE.
-Our site includes training videos, templates, eBooks, Blog, Newsletter, Tools and Webinars all designed to help you make the most of your career.
-Plus, try ProjectManager.com FREE for 30 days and you can put all this newfound knowledge to work!
+ProjectManager.com offers a wealth of knowledge for you to access for free.
+Plus, try ProjectManager.com free for 30 days and you can put all this new knowledge to work!